-Buddhism encourages smriti (Pali: sati), mindfulness, that is, developing a widening consciousness of what is within and outside you -- seated in a special posture, or going about your life.
-This form of meditation is referred to on the seventh level of the Eightfold Path.
+Buddhism encourages smriti (Pali: sati), mindfulness, that is, developing a widening consciousness of what is within and outside you -- seated in a special posture, and going about your life.
+Proper mindfulness meditation is may be placed on the seventh level of the Eightfold Path.

 From the earliest Buddhism, shamatha and vipashyana are foundational: Shamatha is development of tranquillity and calm abiding, or peacefulness.
 It assists further development.
 Vipashyana is intuitively based clear understanding.
-When some measure of tranquillity and clear-headedness are developed, you can next engage in other forms of meditation that develop focus, or concentration.
+When some measure of tranquillity and clear-headedness are developed, you can next engage in other forms of meditation that develop sustained attention and focus.

-❋ In Buddhism, proper meditation skills need to be developed.
+❋ In Buddhism, proper meditation skills are basic.

 The disciple Ananda once asked Buddha if there was one particular quality one should cultivate that would best bring one to full awakening.
 Be mindful of breathing, Buddha answered quite extensively: